deadlydog/PowerShell.tiPS/ReadMe.md

 tiPS is community driven.
 Have a tip, module, blog post, or community event that you think others may find valuable?
-See the Contributing section below for how to add your tips to tiPS.
+See [the Contributing section below](#-contribute-a-tip) for how to easily add your own tips to tiPS.

 If you enjoy this module, consider giving it a GitHub star ⭐ to show your support.